-The following photo collection retrieved from Mehr News Agency shows the innocent and original faces of the Turkic peoples of Qashqai tribe settled in Azhdar Khowsh village in Bushkan Rural District of Iran’s southern Bushehr Province.
+The following photo collection retrieved from Mehr News Agency shows the innocent and original faces of Qashqai tribe’s Turkic peoples; who are settled in Azhdar Khowsh village in Bushkan Rural District of Iran’s southern Bushehr Province.

 More than ten families of Qashqai tribes pass through rough roads to erect their tents around the mountains of the region and near the plains of Azhdar Khowsh area.

-The traditional nomadic Qashqai people travel with their flocks twice a year to and from the summer highland pastures north of Shiraz roughly 480 km or 300 miles south to the winter pastures on lower (and warmer) lands near the Persian Gulf, to the southwest of Shiraz.
+The traditional nomadic Qashqai people travel with their flocks twice a year.
+They travel roughly 480 km to the summer highland pastures in north of Shiraz; and 300 miles south to the winter pastures on lower, warmer lands near the Persian Gulf.

 They live in black tents that are made of goat wool.
 Nomadic women are responsible for taking care of children and preparing family meals along with milking of goats and carpet and Kilim weaving.
 These women wear traditional clothes and their only make-up is Kohl which is an ancient eye cosmetic.
 The tribal men are shepherds and devote much of the day to breeding and grazing animals.